cwi-dis/cwipc/readme.md

 There is a script `scripts/install-thirdparty-osx1015.sh` that installs all requirements on MacOS 10.15 or later.
 This script requires [HomeBrew](https://brew.sh) and the XCode Command Line Tools.
 Installing HomeBrew will help you install the command line tools.

+Also run `scripts/install-orbbecsdk-osx.sh` if you want to use Orbbec cameras.

 ### Android

 All required packages will be automatically built with `vcpkg`.